pubpub/platform/API.md

 Endpoints:

-base: /api/v7/integration/<instance_id>
+base: /api/v7/integrations/<instance_id>
-    GET /public-key
-        returns JWK compliant keyset for integrations to verify the JWT that gets passed to them to authenticate users.
-TODO: should this be PASETO instead?
-	GET /pubs
+    POST /auth
+        Endpoint for integrations to send a "user token" for authentication and authorization GET /pubs
 		returns all fields requested by integration in all pubs in that stage optionally can be filtered to specific fields (or just ids)